denten-books/plain-text/1-chapter.md

 and passive objects: just books.
 I think of them as intimate artifacts, friends even, wholly known to me, comforting, and benign.
 The literary device is none of these things.
 It records my reading, sleeping, and consumption habits.
-It reconfigures itself and "my" texts dynamically.
 It comes with a manual and terms of service.
 In short, it *governs* reading.
+It attempts to dynamically reconfigure itself, "my" texts, and me.

-In this book, we will encounter the digital literary artifact anew, discovering its possibilities as a device.
+In this book, we will encounter the digital literary artifact anew, discovering its differences from print and its possibilities as a computational device.
 We will imagine a hermeneutics capable of comprehending the emerging contingencies of literary computation.
 Finally, in *Plain Text*, I will argue for the preservation of human agency in the many everyday acts of human--computer interaction.

 The purpose of this chapter is to locate the object of literary study.
-I mean "object" literally, as a material thing that can be seen and touched.
+I mean "object" literally, as a material thing on my desk that can be seen and touched.
 This is not a trivial task when it comes to digital literary artifacts.
 Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
+It is technically an animation.
 It moves even as it appears to stand still.
 We will have to dig deeper to find the text in the machine.
 Furthermore, the search for the literary artifact entails finding spaces of computational literary activity.

 Literary devices are those machines that in themselves constitute a system for textual diffusion.
 They facilitate symbolic exchange and they do so in diverse textual ecosystems.
 The ecosystem of aesthetic discourse is one such market of exchange.
 But I am interested in others as well.
-The film studio, the hospital, the court house, the university: these are all locations of distinct literary activity.
-They are systems that propagate localized notions of document, style, authorship, value, and canon.
+The film studio, the hospital, the court house, and the university: these are are some of the locations of distinct literary activity.
+Like literature in the aesthetic realm, these are systems that propagate localized notions of document, style, authorship, value, and canon.

 Both senses of locality, micro and macro, lead us to an archive in the history of literary computation.
-With the above definitions in mind, I will also maintain that all computing incorporates literary activity, in so far as it participates in the circulation of written texts.
+With the above preliminaries in mind, I will also maintain that all computation incorporates literary activity, in so far as it participates in the movement of written texts across time and space.
 We can therefore read the device as we would other forms of literature.
 More than "can," I will argue for an ethics of computational reading, by which the machine internals *must* be made available for analysis.
-Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of this chapter.
+Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.

 ## 1.1 Literary Device as Gadget and Technique